-Another parameter of importance here is the Gain κ .
+Let us now turn to the key hypothesis for the paper which is highlight using the gain parameter or speed of learning, κ .
 The Gain represents how much agents respond to new information.
 That is, how quickly they take into account the previous prediction error.
 The higher the value of the Kalamn Gain, the more weight the agents attach to the recent past.
 Therefore, $\kappa \approx 1$ would imply agents update their information immediately in every period and discount all previous information.
 On the other hand, $\kappa \approx 0$ would imply that agents take into account all the information from all the previous periods available to them.
 This would then imply that agents use a decreasing gain algorithm as opposed to a constant gain algorithm.